Importance Of Pricing Strategy in Preventing High Price Sensitivity 🏋️

 Price sensitivity in a nutshell refers to how sensitive your customers are to price.
 This measures the number of sales you could stand to lose or gain depending on how you raise or lower your prices.

-Customers with lower price sensitivity means you have more command over your prices.
+Customers with lower price sensitivity mean you have more command over your prices.
 Even if you raise your prices, you won’t lose customers because they’ll likely attach more value to your product or service quality rather than how cheaper an item is compared to your competitors.

 Higher price sensitivity means that your customers are more likely to fixate on price, giving you less wiggle room to alter price points.
 Raising prices will cause customers to reject your product or service in favour of cheaper alternatives.